 Carolina Artist Gallery, 9th and Arendell Street, Morehead City, between the First Methodist Church and the Salvation Army Morehead City.
-Through May 8 - "Spring Show".
-Come check out the beautiful art celebrating the dawning of a new day.
-Art with an optimistic theme brings rejuvenation to the soul.
-Please wear your masks, and follow appropriate guidelines.
-(Masks made by our artistic gallery members are available to purchase.)
-Ongoing - The co-op continues to nurture emerging artists, gives them an opportunity to show and sell their work.
+Through July 3 - "For the Love of Horses," judged by Debbie Phillips, an artist from Kinston, NC.
+A show and sale featuring horses, especially those unique to the Shackleford Banks.
+Art in all media featuring an image of a horse by area artists will be on display and for sale.
+Ongoing - The co-op continues to nurture emerging artists, gives them an opportunity to snow and sell their work.
 The Gallery enjoys a steady stream of visitors.
 Vacationers and local residents purchase art and gifts.
 Nonmember artists frequently stop in for inspiration.
 Hours: Thur.-Sat., 11am-5pm.
 Contact: 252/726-7550 or at (www.carolinaartistgallery.com).